 Real Estate Laws Applicable to Guest Vs Tenants

+Some of the reasons you need to understand local real estate laws.
 There are instances when a family member or friend is facing financial difficulty and is in need of a place to live for a few days.
-People tend to offer help by allowing them to stay at their home.
-However, when this temporary residing turns into a long-term stay and guest is not willing to move out, it can become quite problematic for a homeowner to remedy the situation.
+People tend to offer help by allowing them to stay at their homes.
+However, when this temporary residing turns into a long-term stay and the guest is not willing to move out, it can become quite problematic for a homeowner to remedy the situation.

-Therefore, Illinois law offers protection to home owners in such instances by providing multiple courses of actions such as police assistance or legal eviction notice, to name a couple.
+Therefore, Illinois law offers protection to homeowners in such instances by providing multiple courses of action such as police assistance or legal eviction notice, to name a couple.
 However, these actions may depend upon the legal status of a person who is living in your home because there are separate laws applicable for house guests and tenants.

 House Guest or Tenant: How to Determine?